 On the job, work boots are just as important as hardware hats.
 After working long days, it’s likely that your boots will get worn down with scrapes and tears or one may even use them until there are full-blown holes.
 That’s no problem Flex Tape can’t fix.
 Just cut a piece long enough to cover the problem area, remove the backing, and apply it with pressure to the needed area.
 Again, feel free to “double up” on Flex Tape if you’d like (taping the inside and outside of the tear or hole).

 Flex Tape will keep your feet both warm during the cold seasons and dry during the wet seasons.
-And if your boots still look rundown, give them a newer look by spraying them with Flex Seal; it come in 12 different vibrant colors.
+And if your boots still look rundown, give them a newer look by spraying them with Flex Seal; it comes in 12 different vibrant colors.

 *Flex Tip: Flex Tape is not meant to be a permanent fix.
 It’s a temporary, emergency repair.